 - Societal evolution and changes in geopolitics

 - Startups to learn from

 - Analogy thinking

-- Check our brainstorming tools & examples we use below for some inspiration.
+- Check our brainstorming tools and examples we use below for some inspiration.

-- We don’t like a creativity day that was all fun & pleasure but didn’t create a tangible output.
+- We don’t like having a creativity day that’s all fun but doesn’t create a tangible output.
 A summary of the most innovative ideas will be captured on a structured template.

-- To get to this step we except the participants to make the first selection out of all the ideas on the walls & tables.
+- To get to this step we expect participants to make the first selection from all the ideas on the walls and tables.

-- The exact format of this concept card template depends on the goal of this innovation day.
-Topics that are often included:
+- The exact format of this concept card template depends on the goal for the innovation day.
+Topics often include:

 - Who would be the user and client (often not the same)